 Although anthuriums are the world's longest-living houseplant, it's natural for leaves to turn brown and fall off at some point: this is just part of your plant’s life cycle.

 Solution: Leaves will eventually fall off on their own, but if you’d like to remove dead or dying leaves to improve the appearance of your anthurium, it's safe to do so as long as you use sterilized cutting shears or scissors.

 Improperly watering your anthurium can lead to root rot or other fungal problems that can also cause the leaves of your plant to turn brown.
 If you notice the roots of your plant have blackened in color or become mushy and slimy, you’ll need to act quickly.

 Solution: At this point, it’s best to repot your anthurium with fresh potting soil and to thoroughly remove the diseased portions of your plant with clean cutting shears.
-Going forward, take care to make sure your anthurium gets the right amount of water — our recommendation is six ice cubes or a half cup of water once a week.
-Just make sure the soil dries out between watering.
+Going forward, ensure your anthurium gets the right amount of water.
+We recommend six ice cubes or a half cup of water once a week.
+Make sure the soil dries out between waterings.

 Yellow or brown spots in the middle of the leaves could be the result of not receiving water for a long period of time and then suddenly receiving too much water.